Reckless Driving in Virginia: The Ultimate Guide: [Updated 2020]

 How many points will reckless driving add to my driver’s license?

-In Virginia, every traffic ticket comes with a certain number of points.
+In Virginia, every traffic ticket comes with a certain number of demerit points.
 When you are issued a license in Virginia, you start with 0 points.
-You then earn a point for every year passed with a clean driving record.
+You then earn a positive point for every year passed with a clean driving record.
 The maximum number of points you can earn is five.
 Therefore, if you have had a clean driving record for five years, then you will have a +5.
-You will also have the same number of points if you have had a clean driving record for ten years.
+You will also have the same number of points if you have had a clean driving record for ten or twenty years.

 How long does a reckless driving stay on your record?